concordion/concordion-parallel-run-extension/README.md

 The extension is available from [Maven Central](http://search.maven.org/#artifactdetails%7Corg.concordion%7Cconcordion-parallel-run-extension%7C1.0.1%7Cjar).

 ### Dependencies
-This extension requires Concordion v1.5.0 or later.

-It also requires 2 extra dependencies that will need to be on your classpath:
+In addition to the Concordion dependency, this extension requires 2 extra dependencies that will need to be on your classpath:

  * `com.google.guava:guava:17.0`
  * `org.slf4j:slf4j-api:1.7.7`